BachelorBoiz/PasswordManager/README.md

 <h4>AES</h4>
 <p>We developed the password manager using AES encryption to ensure the security of stored passwords.
-While we understood the importance of strong master passwords, for the sake of our demo, we temporarily used "123456" as the master password.
-This allowed us to showcase the functionality of our application effectively.
 Our primary focus was on implementing AES encryption, creating a user-friendly interface, and demonstrating how the password manager securely stores and retrieves passwords.
 This project laid a solid foundation for potential future developments and improvements in password security.</p>

 <h4>PBKDF2</h4>
 <p>When we create accounts in the application, our passwords are first salted, and then the salted password is processed using PBKDF2.
 PBKDF2 stands for 'Password-Based Key Derivation Function 2.'
 It's a special tool that takes the salted password and performs multiple iterations of a cryptographic function (SHA-256 in our case), making it harder for anyone to figure out what our passwords are.
 The result of these iterations is a derived key, which is the value stored in the database.